USS Ronald Reagan (CVN 76) Fuel Sampling

-210717-N-RC359-3012 GULF OF ADEN (July 17, 2021) – Aviation Boatswain’s Mate (Fuel) Airman Caleb Cardin tests fuel samples for water concentration aboard aircraft carrier USS Ronald Reagan (CVN 76) in the Gulf of Aden, July 17.
-Ronald Reagan is deployed to the U.S. 5th Fleet area of operations in support of naval operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and Pacific through the western Indian Ocean and three strategic choke points.
-(U.S. Navy photo by Mass Communication Specialist Seaman George Cardenas)
+210719-N-NY362-1006 ARABIAN SEA (July 19, 2021) – Aviation Boatswain’s Mate (Fuel) Airman Mitez Fuller inspects a fuel sample aboard aircraft carrier USS Ronald Reagan (CVN 76) in the Arabian Sea, July 19.
+Ronald Reagan is the flagship for Carrier Strike Group 5 and is deployed to the U.S. 5th Fleet area of operations in support of naval operations to ensure maritime stability and security in the Central Region, connecting the Mediterranean and the Pacific through the western Indian Ocean and three strategic choke points.
+(U.S. Navy photo by Mass Communication Specialist Seaman Santiago Navarro)

 |Date Taken: